CharonDefalt/python-keylogger/README.md

 4 : install python nuitka after installing you must run this command "python -m nuitka YOURFILE.py"

-# About the new 2 files i added
+# About the .zip and .rar files

 Download Hello-nuiktar and exract it after that you can run Hello.exe file and you will see windows defender is bypassed